maartene/Tennis-Refactoring-Kata/swift/TECHDEBT.md

 - extract final `else` statement from `won` variable
 - in `scoreWithLowNumberOfPoints`, we are looping over the two players in a weird kinda way
 - convert `pointsToScore` to a local lookup table
+- `player1Score` and `player2Score` can get a default value - i.e. dont need to be set in initiazer